 Are gaming laptops good for everyday use?

 Yes!
-A gaming laptop is more than capable of doing anything a regular laptop can do.
+A gaming laptop is more than enough for everyday use.
 It's essentially more powerful than a normal laptop, so it can accommodate the games.

 What graphics card does a PS5 have?